jsheppard95/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis
-Google Colaboratory Notebook files for ETL pipeline of Amazon music reviews to PostgreSQL database and analysis of the ratio of five star reviews as it relates to participation in the Vine program.
+Google Colaboratory Notebook files for ETL pipeline of Amazon music reviews to AWS PostgreSQL database and analysis of the ratio of five star reviews as it relates to participation in the Vine program.

 ## Overview of the analysis